Loading

 Do Ford and Mazda share platforms?

-- Ford Escape and Mazda Tribute: These compact SUVs were built on the same platform and shared many components, although they had distinct styling and branding.
+One of the most notable examples of platform sharing between Ford and Mazda was the Ford Ranger and Mazda B-Series pickup trucks.
+These two models were built on the same platform and shared many components, though they had distinct styling and features.

 Conclusion